conterra/mapapps-clusterfeaturelayer/README.md

 # ClusterFeatureLayer Bundle

-The Enhanced Selection Bundle allows you to cluster features for any point feature service.
+The ClusterFeatureLayer Bundle allows you to cluster features for any point feature service.

 ###Important
 Based on the Esri Cluster Layer JS provides here: https://github.com/Esri/cluster-layer-js